-- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar assets and liabilities in markets that are not active; or other inputs that are observable or can be corroborated by observable market data. - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+Level 1 - Quoted prices in active markets for identical assets or liabilities.

+Level 2 - Observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar assets and liabilities in markets that are not active; or other inputs that are observable or can be corroborated by observable market data.

+Level 3 - Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 This includes certain pricing models, discounted cash flow methodologies and similar techniques that use significant unobservable inputs.

-There have been no transfers of assets or liabilities between these fair value measurement classifications during the years ended December 31, 2021 or 2020.
+There have been no transfers of assets or liabilities between these fair value measurement classifications during the years ended December 31, 2022 or 2021.

-The Company's fair value measurements are evaluated within the fair value hierarchy, based on the nature of inputs used to determine the fair value at the measurement date.
-At December 31, 2021 and 2020, the Company had the following financial assets and liabilities that are measured at fair value on a recurring basis:
+The Company's fair value measurements are evaluated within the fair value hierarchy based on the nature of inputs used to determine the fair value at the measurement date.
+At December 31, 2022 and 2021, the Company had the following financial assets and liabilities that are measured at fair value on a recurring basis:

-Cash Equivalents - The Company's cash equivalents include money market funds, which are short term in nature with readily determinable values derived from active markets.
+Cash Equivalents - The Company's cash equivalents include money market funds and U.S. government obligations, which are short term in nature with readily determinable values derived from active markets.